vitaliiko/useful-scripts/README.md

 ```

 ### TODO
+-  [ ] add script to generate aliases for files with commands
 -  [ ] alias for add certain file(s) to git and commit by one command
 -  [x] gzip, tar, bzip2 ...
 -  [ ] netcat